castai/k8s-agent/README.md

 # CAST AI K8S Agent

 This is non-prod ready **POC** (playing with exporting the relevant data)
-- To make use of this, related code changes are done at the following projects:
+- To make use of this, related code changes are done at the following projects, most of the logic will be there:
   - kubecast/telemetry
   - kubecast/autoscaler
   - console-ui